TIBHannover/FAIR-R/_episodes/03-func-R.md

 - "Annotate your code!"
 - "Specify default values for arguments when defining a function using `name = value` in the argument list."
 - "Arguments can be passed by matching based on name, by position, or by omitting them (in which case the default value is used)."
+- "Make code more readable by passing arguments preferably by name."
 source: Rmd
 ---